mohammedgad/Notifications/README.md

 * Add More Tests

-Kindly Contact me if you have any questions
+Kindly, feel free to contact me if you have any questions.